Back Injury at Work in Baltimore

 First, you should immediately report your injury and the incident that caused your injury to your supervisor or employer.
 Under Maryland law, you have 10 days from the date of injury to report your injury to your employer in order to be eligible for a workers’ compensation claim.
 Promptly reporting your injury will allow your employer and its workers’ compensation insurer to begin processing your claim for benefits so that they are not delayed.
 It can also help protect you against any subsequent claim by your employer or its workers’ compensation insurer that you did not actually suffer a back injury on the job.

 If possible, you should also take photographs of the scene of the accident where you injured your back.
-If anyone witnessed your accident, write down their names and contact information.
+If anyone witnessed your accident, write down their names, and contact information.

-Seek medical treatment for you back injury, and follow all your doctor’s orders.
+Seek medical treatment for your back injury, and follow all your doctor’s orders.
 In Maryland, you have the right to choose your own doctor after a back injury at work.
 Be sure to tell your doctor how your injury happened.

 Talk to a knowledgeable Baltimore workers’ compensation lawyer.
 Filing a claim for worker’s compensation is a stressful process.
 After all, your health and your livelihood are on the line, and the system is not easy to understand if you have never filed a claim before.
 Our lawyers at Cohen & Dwin have more than 100 years of combined experience successfully handling workers’ comp claims in Baltimore.
 We can take the pressure off you by managing every aspect of your claim.
 Schedule a free consultation now to learn how we can help.